 - (1) The ERCOT Transmission Project and Information Tracking (TPIT) report presents the current triannual status of the transmission projects (60 kV and above) that have a material impact to the flow of power in the ERCOT System.
 The TPIT report communicates the status to the stakeholders through the TPIT Database.
 The TPIT Database has four primary sections:

 - (a) Future Projects;

 - (b) Completed Projects;

-- (c) Cancelled Projects; and - (d) Regional Transmission Plan Projects. - (2) Transmission projects listed in the current TPIT Future Projects and Completed Project sections are generally modeled in the current set of steady-state base cases used for transmission planning studies except for, but not limited to the following exceptions: - (a) Any project that requires Regional Planning Group (RPG) review and has not completed the review process; - (b) Any project with a projected in-service date beyond the six-year planning horizon; or - (c) Any project that consists of only a Special Protection System (SPS) (which is not typically modeled);
+- (c) Cancelled Projects; and

+- (d) Regional Transmission Plan Projects. - (2) Transmission projects listed in the current TPIT Future Projects and Completed Project sections are generally modeled in the current set of steady-state base cases used for transmission planning studies except for, but not limited to the following exceptions: - (a) Any project that requires Regional Planning Group (RPG) review and has not completed the review process; - (b) Any project with a projected in-service date beyond the six-year planning horizon; or - (c) Any project that consists of only a Remedial Action Scheme (RAS) or an Automatic Mitigation Plan (AMP) (which is not typically modeled); - (d) In addition, each project listing includes a data field that delineates whether that project is included in the aforementioned Steady State Working Group (SSWG) cases.